Who is 'Baby Yoda' in The Mandalorian? Here are some of our wildest theories so far

 We don't know what Yoda was, but we do know that there are at least two existing Yoda Things: Yoda and Yaddle.
 Now in The Mandalorian, in between The Return of the Jedi and The Force Awakens, a third Yoda Thing is introduced.
 You will of course recall that Yaddle left the Jedi Council before the Clone Wars for mysterious reasons.
 Raising a child for 50 years much?

-Disclaimer: I have not seen any of The Mandelorian, didn't know what a Yaddle was until today and am completely unsure as to the timeline of the Clone Wars.
+Disclaimer: I have not seen any of The Mandalorian, didn't know what a Yaddle was until today and am completely unsure as to the timeline of the Clone Wars.

 - Daniel Van Boom, News Editor

-Discuss: Who is 'Baby Yoda' in The Mandalorian?
+Discuss: Who or what is 'Baby Yoda' in The Mandalorian?
 Our wildest theories so far

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.